MoizHanifdev/MAD-Project/README.md

 # MAD-Project
-<p>In this project we will create a blogging app, with complete functionality and also hanig an admin panel.</p>
+<p>In this project we will create a blogging app, with complete functionality and also havig an admin panel with all core features.</p>
 </hr>

 # Authors